 Duties and ethical obligations of my broker

 The duties and obligations of the professionals who are authorized to act by the Organisme d’autoréglementation du courtage immobilier du Québec (OACIQ) are prescribed by the Real Estate Brokerage Act (REBA).
-By entrusting the OACIQ with the role of enforcing this Act, the government ensures that all Québec real estate and mortgage brokers adhere to a strict code of conduct which establishes their duties and obligations.
+By entrusting the OACIQ with the role of enforcing this Act, the government ensures that all Québec real estate brokers adhere to a strict code of conduct which establishes their duties and obligations.

 Here is what you can expect from your OACIQ licensed professional throughout your transaction under the Real Estate Brokerage Act.

 Your OACIQ licensed professional must always act with utmost transparency and integrity.
 For instance, the seller’s broker must disclose in writing to the party represented the terms of any shared remuneration offered to the other brokers collaborating in the transaction and representing the buyers.

 He is also required to inform all the parties to a transaction of any factor he is aware of that could unfavourably affect your transaction.
 For example: neighbours say that the property concerned was used to grow cannabis.
 Your broker, who is aware of the situation, must inform you about it.